James Buchanan: Intervention in the Dred Scott case

-Two days after Buchanan was sworn in as president, Chief Justice Taney delivered the Dred Scott decision, which denied the petitioner's request to be set free from slavery.
-The ruling broadly asserted that Congress had no constitutional power to exclude slavery in the territories.
-Prior to his inauguration, Buchanan had written to Justice John Catron in January 1857, inquiring about the outcome of the case and suggesting that a broader decision, beyond the specifics of the case, would be more prudent.
+The case of Dred Scott v.
+Sandford, to which Buchanan referred in his inaugural address, dated back to 1846.
+Scott sued for his release in Missouri, claiming he lived in service to the proprietor in Illinois and Wisconsin Territory.
+The case reached the Supreme Court and gained national attention by 1856.
+Buchanan consulted with Justice John Catron in January 1857, inquiring about the outcome of the case and suggesting that a broader decision, beyond the specifics of the case, would be more prudent.
 Buchanan hoped that a broad decision protecting slavery in the territories could lay the issue to rest, allowing him to focus on other issues.

-Catron, who was from Tennessee, replied on February 10, saying that the Supreme Court's Southern majority would decide against Scott, but would likely have to publish the decision on narrow grounds unless Buchanan could convince his fellow Pennsylvanian, Justice Robert Cooper Grier, to join the majority of the court.
+Catron replied on February 10, saying that the Supreme Court's Southern majority would decide against Scott, but would likely have to publish the decision on narrow grounds unless Buchanan could convince his fellow Pennsylvanian, Justice Robert Cooper Grier, to join the majority of the court.
 Buchanan then wrote to Grier and prevailed upon him, providing the majority leverage to issue a broad-ranging decision sufficient to render the Missouri Compromise of 1820 unconstitutional.

-Buchanan's letters were not then public; he was, however, seen at his inauguration in whispered conversation with the Chief Justice.
-When the decision was issued, Republicans began spreading the word that Taney had revealed to Buchanan the forthcoming result.
-Rather than destroying the Republican platform as Buchanan had hoped, the decision outraged Northerners who denounced it.
+Two days after Buchanan was sworn in as president, Chief Justice Taney delivered the Dred Scott decision, which denied the petitioner's request to be freed from slavery.
+The ruling broadly asserted that Congress had no constitutional power to exclude slavery in the territories.
+According to this decision, slaves were forever the property of their owners without rights, and no African American could ever be a full citizen of the United States, even if he or she had full civil rights in a state.
+Buchanan's letters were not made public at the time, but he was seen conversing quietly with the Chief Justice during his inauguration.
+When the decision was issued, Republicans began spreading the word that Taney had informed Buchanan of the impending outcome.
+Rather than destroying the Republican platform as Buchanan had hoped, the decision infuriated Northerners, who condemned it.